objectkuan/objectkuan.github.io/_posts/2014-07-20-some-net-related-features.md

+---
+layout: post
+title: Some Net-related Features
+---

-*(0) The SMP Affinity of IRQ*
+##(0) The SMP Affinity of IRQ

+###Description:

-*Description*: bind an IRQ to a core, when an interrupt is triggered on an IRQ, it'll be handled by a certain core
+bind an IRQ to a core, when an interrupt is triggered on an IRQ, it'll be handled by a certain core

-*Checking*:
+###Checking:

 If not set, the %si of some core(s) may run high.

 IRQ balance should be disabled to avoid modification of affinities.

-*Setting*:
+###Setting:

 `echo [mask] > /proc/irq/[irq_no]/smp_affinity`

-*(1) Interrupt Throttle Rate*
+##(1) Interrupt Throttle Rate

+###Description:

-*Description*: Control the interrupt trigger rate of a NIC, to let the kernel read more packages from NIC for one interrupt.
+Control the interrupt trigger rate of a NIC, to let the kernel read more packages from NIC for one interrupt.

-*Checking*:
+###Checking:

 The interrupt rate of a NIC looks abnormal, for example, very high, if this is not set properly.